elastest/elastest-toolbox/kubernetes/README.md

 *-f volumes it’s only necessary first time, but there is no problem if it is used at another time, although error messages will be output*

 # How to access
-- Run `kubectl get service etm-proxy` to view info and get CLUSTER-IP.
+- Can be accessed with the IP of the machine where elastest has been raised, or with the service ip.
+For this, run `kubectl get service etm-proxy` to view info and get CLUSTER-IP.
 You can also directly execute this command that returns only the ip: `kubectl describe service etm-proxy | grep IP: | sed -E 's/IP:[[:space:]]+//'`
 - Open your browser and navigate to http://CLUSTER-IP:37000

 # How to stop: